strega-nil/ApprovalTests.cpp.CMakeSamples/cmake_invoking_conan/mdsource/README.source.md

 include: inc_cmake_invoking_conan_conanfile

+There is a CMake file called `CMake/Conan.cmake` which contains instructions for downloading a specific version of the cmake-conan CMake module:

+include: inc_cmake_invoking_conan_CMake_conan

-The top-level CMakeLists.txt file is:
+The top-level CMakeLists.txt file includes the above `CMake/Conan.cmake` file, and runs the macro that it contained:

 include: inc_cmake_invoking_conan_cmakelists